genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 ## Declaring multiple mappers

 In the event that you would like to perform different mapping operations over the same data source, you may use multiple mappers.
-You can also use a where clause to conditionally map rows from your data source.
+You may also optionally use a where clause to conditionally map rows from your data source.
+Should a where clause be falsy, no mapping will be performed.

 For example, should you wish to map over a trades source, you may want to map and transform your data in a different way depending on the region the trade was made: